 Table 3-12:

-IPSEC
+IPSec

 →

-CONFIGURE

-PEERS
+Configure Peers

 →

 APPEND/EDIT

 →

-PEER

-SPECIFIC

-SETTINGS
+Peer specific

+Settings

 →

-IPSEC

-(PHASE 2)

-PROFILE: EDIT
+IPSec (Phase 2) Profile: edit

 →

 ADD/EDIT

-The View Proposals menu is used only for listing the available proposals, as for phase 1 proposals.
-The EDIT LIFETIMES menu does not differ from that described in "Phase 1: Lifetime" on page 27.
+The VIEW PROPOSALS menu is used only for listing the available proposals, as for phase 1 proposals.
+The EDIT LIFETIMES menu and the menu "Phase 1: Lifetime" on page 29 are identical.